 My home town.
 When I recommend people work places in Amsterdam with great coffee and free wifi, I always recommend Starbucks at Rembrandtplein, it’s one of my favorite places to work strangely enough.
 But Starbucks is boring, so I’d recommend the beautifully designed public library OBA near Central Station.
 Unfortunately the wifi isn’t free and only available for members (from €15 a year).
-So just have a look there, read a magazine and head over to great places in the city like White Label Coffee, Coffee Plaza near Westerpark or De Balie near Leidseplein. (for more digital nomad, restaurant and shopping hotspots check out my other blog Amsterdam Curated!)
+So just have a look there, read a magazine and head over to great places in the city like White Label Coffee, Coffee Plaza near Westerpark or De Balie near Leidseplein.

 | Bali |

 I can’t believe it, but the wifi was actually pretty good in Bali, even better than most places in Australia!
 I did A LOT of work in Bali when I was there for two months, and there are many great places to work from.
 The beach, a coffee place or a villa with a pool?
 I could literally pick my favorites day by day.
 I was in Bali during rain season, which means the atmosphere was everything but nice.
 It was very hot and ‘wet’ so I didn’t really like working outside.